hoholee12/rpcs3-custom/README.md

 # rpcs3-custom
 It is based on 0.0.20-13283(last version without rsx commits that kill rsx performance on lower end GPUs)

 Implemented "Disable Vulkan Fence".
+You can use it to reduce RSX load.

+Implemented "SPURS Urgent Queue Size".
+You can use it to reduce crashes.

-You can find it in the debug tab.
+Implemented "Thread Scheduler".
+You can use it to reduce desyncs.

 Precompiled exe file is provided in /bin folder.